johanvos/openjfxorg/CONTRIBUTING.md

 also not be done, that can be done when the pull request is [integrated via GitHub](https://github.com/blog/2141-squash-your-commits).

-Contributing to the Elasticsearch codebase
+Contributing to the OpenJFX codebase
 ------------------------------------------

-JDK 9 is required to build OopenJFX.
+JDK 9 is required to build OpenJFX.
 You must have a JDK 9 installation with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 9 installation.
 By default, tests use the same runtime as `JAVA_HOME`.
 However, since OpenJFX, supports JDK 8 the build supports compiling with